 It’s Carnival Season!
-Since catching the “Carnival bug” when visiting family in Trinidad, I decided to make it to Caribana in Toronto.
+Since catching the “Carnival bug” visiting family in Trinidad, I decided to visit Toronto for their Caribana Parade.
 I also have family there and it is close enough to NY to go for a quick weekend trip via bus (Megabus or Greyhound) or plane (Flights leave from all NYC airports for around the same price).
-We’ve all been carnival virgins at some point.
-Here are some tips that would keep you ready for the road.
+We’ve all been carnival virgins at some point so here are some tips for playing mas for the first time in a Caribbean Carnival.

 Find a Mas Band

 In order to play mas in a Caribbean carnival is looking for a mas band.
 Carnival is not a street party for stormers; you must be in a mas band to participate.
 Band launch for Trinidad Carnival usually starts in July.
 For other Caribbean carnivals, you can expect costume information 4-8 months ahead.
 You can keep up with the various bands’ Instagram and Facebook Pages for launch dates and Carnival costume prices.
 Carnival costumes for women come in front line, back line and there are some bands that provide Monday wear.
 Depending on the carnival location and sometimes band, you can pay as little as $215 or as much as $900+ (yes, $900 USD or more) for your carnival costume, food, drinks, and security.
 If the band sells out, choose another.
 Some people also resell their costumes because of unfortunate events or to make a profit.
 When purchasing from resellers and make sure to have a copy of their ID and receipt for costume pickup.
 After playing, some bands have early registration for legacy members to play the next year.

 Wear Comfortable Shoes